-Ares Capital Management, our investment adviser, will initially be served by a dedicated origination and transaction development team of 5 investment professionals, including our President, Michael J. Arougheti, which team will be augmented by Ares' additional investment professionals, primarily its 19 member Capital Markets Group.
-Ares Capital Management's investment committee will have five members, including Mr. Arougheti and 4 founding members of Ares.
-In addition, Ares Capital Management expects to leverage off of Ares' entire investment platform and benefit from Ares' investment professionals' significant capital markets, trading and research expertise developed through Ares industry analysts.
+Ares Capital Management, our investment adviser, is served by a dedicated origination and transaction development team of 8 investment professionals, including our President, Michael J. Arougheti, which team is augmented by Ares' additional investment professionals, primarily its 18 member Capital Markets Group.
+Ares Capital Management's investment committee has five members, including Mr. Arougheti and 4 founding members of Ares.
+In addition, Ares Capital Management leverages off of Ares' entire investment platform and benefits from Ares' investment professionals' significant capital markets, trading and research expertise developed through Ares industry analysts.
 Ares' industry analysts currently maintain research on over 600 companies.
 Ares funds have made investments in over 650 companies in over 30 different industries and currently hold over 300 investments in over 30 different industries.